leeguhn/kimsimon/content/digitalmedia/hansel.md

-*Hansel* is a generative art program that operates on two stages:
+*Hansel* is a generative art program developed to explore new ways of working with visual elements.
+It operates in two distinct stages:

-**Asset Extraction**: It analyzes a source image and extracts individual visual elements, converting them into reusable assets.
+**Asset Extraction**: The program analyzes a source image and breaks it down into individual visual elements, like lines, shapes, or textures.
+These elements are then turned into reusable assets.

-**Composition Generation**: Using a second input image as a guide, the program arranges the extracted assets to create new compositions that follow the contours and shapes of this second image.
+**Composition Generation**: The second step takes a new input image as a guide and arranges the extracted assets to follow the shapes and contours of that image, creating a new composition.

+The main goal of Hansel is to experiment with how digital tools can shape the creative process.
+It is about breaking things down and rearranging visual components to experience an image differently.
+Elements of lines and edges are more than just basic structures; they are essential to how we perceive and organize visual information.

-This approach allows for different creative applications, such as the potential to generate sequences of images that could be used for animation or stop-motion-like effects.
+The program's graphical user interface (GUI) lets users adjust various parameters and experiment with the process themselves.
+This gives people more control and allows for different creative outcomes, such as the potential to generate sequences of images that could be used for animation or stop-motion-like effects.

 ![gov](../../images/digitalmedia/hansel/gov.gif)